Klax (video game): Development

 Akers programmed Klax in just a few weeks using AmigaBASIC, then ported each line to C. In a 1990 interview, he said he wanted to "produce something playable, compact and relatively quick to develop".
 His influences were Tetris and tic-tac-toe.
+He chose the name from the sound that tiles make rolling across the screen.

+Release

-He chose the name from the sound tiles make rolling across the screen.
-Atari Games released Klax in February 1990, with Namco releasing the game in Japan a few months later, and soon called it a "major arcade hit".
+Atari Games first released Klax for arcades in February 1990, with Namco releasing the game in Japan a few months later, and soon called it a "major arcade hit".
 It quickly released several home versions under the Tengen brand.
 Akers created the Nintendo Entertainment System and Genesis editions.
 Some 16-bit conversions feature improved graphics.
-Klax received the Parents' Choice Foundation's seal of approval in 1990, won Best Mind Game at the 1991 European Computer Leisure Awards, and Dennis Lynch of the Chicago Tribune named Klax the Best Cartridge of 1990.
+Klax received the Parents' Choice Foundation's seal of approval in 1990, and won Best Mind Game at the 1991 European Computer Leisure Awards.
+Dennis Lynch of the Chicago Tribune named Klax the Best Cartridge of 1990.
+Klax is the first game with versions for all three of the leading 1990s consoles: the NES, the Genesis, and the TurboGrafx-16.
+After the arcade version, Klax was converted to most contemporary home computers and video game systems of the 1990s, including the Atari Lynx, Amstrad GX4000, and the Atari 2600 as its final official Atari-licensed release exclusively in Europe.
+The Atari 7800 version was programmed by David Dentt, who also worked on Ninja Golf for the same console.

 Midway Games gained the rights to Klax upon purchasing Atari Games in 1996.
-The game has been re-released in retro compilations for modern consoles.
 A 1999 press release called it Midway's "tic-tac tile puzzle game".
-Mike Mika, who was working on the Game Boy Color version of the game, placed a hidden wedding proposal inside it.
-It took his then girlfriend three years to uncover the proposal.
-Mike Mika also inserted a hidden Snake-like game and a mini-adventure game as easter eggs.
+Mike Mika, who worked on the Game Boy Color version, placed a hidden wedding proposal inside the game, which took his girlfriend three years to uncover.
+Mika also inserted a hidden Snake-like game and a mini-adventure game as easter eggs.

-After the arcade version, Klax was converted to most contemporary home computers and video game systems of the 1990s, including the Atari Lynx, Amstrad GX4000, and the Atari 2600 as its final official Atari-licensed release exclusively in Europe.
-Klax is the first game with versions for all three of the leading 1990s consoles: the Nintendo Entertainment System, the Genesis, and the TurboGrafx-16.
-Klax was included in Arcade Party Pak for the PlayStation.
+Klax has since been re-released in video game compilations for modern consoles.
+The game was included in Arcade Party Pak for the PlayStation.
 It was reissued in Midway Arcade Treasures, a 2003 compilation for the GameCube, PlayStation 2, Xbox, and PC.
 It appears in Lego Dimensions.

 Reception

-In Japan, Game Machine listed Klax in its April 1, 1990 issue as being the seventh most-successful table arcade unit of the year.
+In Japan, Game Machine listed Klax as the seventh most successful table arcade unit of March 1990.

 On release, Famicom Tsūshin awarded the PC Engine version 30 out of 40.
 Klax was ranked the 26th best game of all time by Amiga Power in 1991.
 The NES version is ranked 44 in IGN's Top 100 NES Games.

-In a capsule review of the Lynx version for STart, Clayton Walnum commented, "Once you start playing Klax, a maniac with an Uzi won't be able to tear you away.
-Not only are the graphics clean and vivid, the music is darn near good enough to dance to and the digitized sound effects and speech are astonishing for such a small unit."
+In a capsule review of the Lynx version for STart, Clayton Walnum commended the game in aspects of gameplay, graphics, music, sound effects and speech.
 Julian Rignall reviewed the Atari Lynx version for CVG Magazine in January 1991, saying "the game is simple, but very, very addictive" and giving a rating of 93 out of 100.